artist-nemo/web-drawing-001/README.md

 ## Sol LeWitt

-[Sol LeWitt](http://en.wikipedia.org/wiki/Sol_LeWitt) was an American artist often regarded as the founder of [__Conceptual__](https://en.wikipedia.org/wiki/Conceptual_art) and Minimal art.
+[Sol LeWitt](http://en.wikipedia.org/wiki/Sol_LeWitt) was an American artist (born in Hartford, Connecticut) often regarded as the founder of [__Conceptual__](https://en.wikipedia.org/wiki/Conceptual_art) and Minimal art.
 Some of his most famous works were wall drawings for which he only provided instructions:

 ```
             Wall Drawing #65 (1971)